cultuurnet/stoplight-docs-authentication/docs/Overview.md

 Both _client access tokens_ and _user access tokens_ expire after a period of time.
 We reserve the ability to change this period of time whenever we see fit, so you should never hardcode this in your app somewhere.

-Instead keep using your token until you get a `401` response from an API endpoint, which indicates that the token has expired, or use the `expires_in` property that is included in the response with your token when you request one to determine the lifetime of the token.
+Instead keep using your token until you get a `401` response from an API endpoint, which indicates that the token has expired.
+Or use the `expires_in` property that is included in the response with your token when you request one to determine the lifetime of the token.

 To get a new client access token, you can simply request a new one using your client id and secret as described in [Client access tokens](Authentication-methods/Client-access-token.md).